-Pre-boot Behavior

-Fastboot Enable to set the speed of the boot process.

-By default, the Thorough option is enabled.
+Pre-boot Behavior Adapter Warnings Enable Adapter Warnings Enable or disable adapter warnings when adapters with too little power capacity are detected.
+By default, the option is enabled.
+Warning and Errors Enable or disable the action to be done when a warning or error is encountered.
+By default, the Prompt on Warnings and Errors option is enabled.
+Fastboot Enable to set the speed of the UEFI boot process.
+By default, the Minimal option is enabled.
 Extend BIOS POST Time Set the BIOS POST time.
 By default, the 0 seconds option is enabled.

-Table 16.
-System setup options-Virtualization menu
+Table 17.
+System setup options-Virtualization Support menu

-Virtualization
+irtualization Support

 Intel Virtualization Technology

 Enable Intel Virtualization Technology (VT) Specify whether a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities that are provided by Intel Virtualization Technology.

 By default, the option is enabled.

 VT for Direct I/O Specify whether a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities that are provided by Intel Virtualization Technology for Direct I/O.

 By default, the option is enabled.

-Intel Trusted Execution Technology (TXT)

-Enable Intel Trusted Execution Technology (TXT) Specifies whether a measured Virtual Machine Monitor (MVMM) can utilize the additional hardware capabilities that are provided by Intel Trusted Execution Technology.

-By default, the option is disabled.